 The Milton J Wood Scholarship Program supports eligible company employees and their children seeking a higher education.
-Begun in 2012, the program has grown rapidly from providing $25,000 in scholarships to seven students in its first year to awarding $60,000 to almost a dozen scholars in 2015.
-Annual scholarships ranging from $2,000 to $5,000 are awarded based on academic record, demonstrated leadership and participation in school and community activities; honors; work experience, statement of goals and aspirations, unusual personal or family circumstances and an outside appraisal.
+Begun in 2012, the program has grown rapidly from providing $25,000 in scholarships to seven students in its first year to awarding $60,000 to twelve scholars in 2018.
+Annual scholarships ranging from $3,000 to $8,000 are awarded based on academic record, demonstrated leadership and participation in school and community activities; honors; work experience, statement of goals and aspirations, unusual personal or family circumstances and an outside appraisal.
 The scholarship program is administered on behalf of MJW by Scholarship Management Services®, a division of Scholarship America®.
-Since inception, MJW has funded $190,000 to the program and 39 scholarships have been awarded.
+Since inception, MJW has funded $370,000 to the program and 71 scholarships have been awarded.

 The annual MJW Christmas Cookout is a one-of-a-kind “thank you” event that has become a holiday-season favorite for MJW employees, clients and vendors.
 The old-style country cookout features traditional fried turkey, a Low Country seafood boil, and a variety of dishes prepared with wild game taken by MJW employees who are licensed hunters.
-In addition to offering great food and fun for over 250 attendees at MJW headquarters in Jacksonville, Fla., the event is being expanded to our Lakeland, Fla., and Savannah, Ga., locations.
+In addition to offering great food and fun for over 300 attendees at MJW headquarters in Jacksonville, Fla., the event has been expanded to our Lakeland, Fla., and Savannah, Ga., locations.

 MJW is proud to have many long-tenured employees whose expertise is a major factor in the company’s continued success.
 We show our appreciation for their service through an annual service awards program at the company picnic.
 Employees receive either a traditional MJW silver belt buckle or a gold-coin necklace for 10 years of service.
 In addition, employees with 20 years of service are awarded a company ring, bracelet or watch and each five years of service thereafter are recognized with additional diamonds and gift certificates.